Best Colleges & Universities in Iowa

 15. North Iowa Area Community College

 Salary After Attending: $33,900

-North Iowa Area Community College was founded in 1918 and is located in Mason City.
+North Iowa Area Community College was founded in 1918 and is in Mason City.
 With an acceptance rate of 100 percent, the college offers a variety of degree and diploma options, including programs in healthcare, agriculture, the arts and sciences, business, and industrial fields.
 The most popular programs at the college are the arts and humanities, nursing and nursing assistant, emergency medical technician, business, and agricultural production operations.
-According to the latest Niche rankings, North Iowa Area Community College is ranked as number 88 on the list of the best community colleges in America.
-It is also ranked by Niche as number three on their list of the state’s best community colleges.
+North Iowa Area Community College consistently ranks as one of the best community colleges in America.
 The college has a graduation rate of 60 percent, and the average starting salary for alumni is $28,500.
-More than 90 percent of graduates are employed within two years of earning their degree.
+More than 90 percent of graduates have jobs within two years of earning their degrees.